A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: The player EPRQDBA protocol

 \begin{lemma} [Tuple Differentiation Property] The next property, termed \emph{tuple differentiation} property characterizes the corresponding bits and tuples of the bit vectors $\mathbf { a }$ and $\mathbf { l }^{ i }$, $0 \leq i \leq n - 2$.

 Consequently, each $\mathbf { a }_{ k }$ tuple, where $0 \leq k \leq m - 1$, is different from the corresponding tuple of every $\mathbf { l }^{ i }$, $0 \leq i \leq n - 2$.

 \end{lemma}

 \begin{definition} [$n$ Player Command Vectors] \ Alice sends to every lieutenant general LT$_i$, $0 \leq i \leq n - 2$, either the command $0$ or the command $1$.
-Besides her order, as a ``proof'', she also sends them an appropriate \emph{command vector}.
+Besides her order, as a ``proof,'' she also sends an appropriate \emph{command vector}.
 The idea is that the command vector for every lieutenant general is always different, even when the command is the same.
-For the order $0$, the command vector sent to every lieutenant general LT$_i$, $0 \leq i \leq n - 2$, is $\vmathbb{ 0 }_{ B }$ and $\vmathbb{ 0 }_{ i }$, whereas for the order $1$ the corresponding command vector is $\mathds{ 1 }_{ i }$.
+For the order $0$, the command vector sent to every lieutenant general LT$_i$, $0 \leq i \leq n - 2$, is $\vmathbb{ 0 }_{ i }$, whereas for the order $1$ the corresponding command vector is $\mathds{ 1 }_{ i }$.
 The explicit form of the command vectors is the following.

-From the above definitions it becomes clear that a general command vector besides tuples comprised entirely of $0$ and $1$ bits, also contains an approximately equal number of tuples consisting of $\sqcup$ characters.
+A command vector besides tuples comprised entirely of $0$ and $1$ bits, also contains an approximately equal number of tuples consisting of $\sqcup$ characters.
 When we want refer to a command vector, but without providing further details, we will designate it by

 \end{definition}